This page is in progress -

 Descriptive link text helps screen reader users and people with cognitive disabilities differentiate between links.

-Screen reader users may experience the links out of context, and if the entire webpage is a wall of "learn more" links, then it becomes tedious to find which link relates to what.
+Screen reader users often interact with the page by tabbing through headings and links.
+If the entire page is a wall of "learn more" links, then it becomes tedious to find which link relates to what.
 Generic link text such as "learn more" or "read more" is also ambiguous and doesn't explain what will happen if you click on it.
-This can potentially create uncertainty and cognitive strain on everyone, especially those who are cognitively disabled or neurodivergent.
+This can potentially create uncertainty and cognitive strain.

 How to Implement This